ErpNetDocs/winclient/introduction/fields-management/customize-fields.md

 The ![Expand all button](pictures/expand-abutton.png) opens all the groups and shows the existing fields.

 ***Example*** :
-The fields *Enterprise company* and *Enterprise Company Location* are to expand with the use of this form without having to click on the menu displaying them.
+The fields *Enterprise company* and *Enterprise company location* are to expand with the use of this form without having to click on the menu displaying them.

 Open <b>Field properties</b> by clicking the ![Properties button](pictures/propertiesbutton.png) button.